-These are my SQL Server Diagnostic Information Queries for June 2022, aka my DMV Diagnostic Queries.
-They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a short amount of time.
-This post is about my SQL Server Diagnostic Information Queries for June 2022.
+These are my SQL Server Diagnostic Information Queries for June 2023, aka my DMV Diagnostic Queries.
+They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a relatively short amount of time.
+This post is about my SQL Server Diagnostic Information Queries for June 2023.

 I also have separate versions for Azure SQL Managed Instance and Azure SQL Database.
 My diagnostic queries have been used by many people around the world since 2009.
 I make regular improvements to these queries each month.

-As always, I have made additional small improvements and corrections to all of the versions of these queries.
+As always, I have made continuing small improvements and corrections to all of the versions of these queries.
 This month, I have made some improvements in a few queries to eliminate some potential divide by zero errors.

 This video walks through all of the Diagnostic Information queries from the SQL Server 2019 set.